aleximmer/Laplace/README.md

 The `laplace` package facilitates the application of Laplace approximations for entire neural networks or just their last layer.
 The package enables posterior approximations, marginal-likelihood estimation, and various posterior predictive computations.
-The documentation is available at [https://aleximmer.github.io/Laplace](https://aleximmer.github.io/Laplace), and the corresponding paper at [https://arxiv.org/pdf/2106.14806.pdf](https://arxiv.org/pdf/2106.14806.pdf).
+The documentation is available at [https://aleximmer.github.io/Laplace](https://aleximmer.github.io/Laplace).

-When using our library, please consider referring to our paper introducing it:
+There is also a corresponding paper at [https://arxiv.org/abs/2106.14806](https://arxiv.org/abs/2106.14806) which introduces the library, provides an introduction to the Laplace approximation, reviews its use in deep learning, and empirically demonstrates its versatility and competitiveness.
+Please consider referring to the paper when using our library:
 ```bibtex
 @article{daxberger2021laplace,
   title={Laplace Redux--Effortless Bayesian Deep Learning},